Minhlaminhhh/Football-players-detection/README.md

 ## Classification Model
 After detecting the position of each players, the second model, which is a classifier, will predict the jersey number of the corresponding players.
 It takes the crop image of the players as the input.

+I trained the model in two stages.
+In the first stage, I used only fully visible images.
+In the second stage, I fine-tuned the model on a combined dataset of fully visible and partially visible samples, starting from the first-stage weights.
+This second stage was intended to increase recall on harder partial-visibility patterns, so a slight drop in overall accuracy is expected as the model becomes less conservative and tries to detect more challenging cases.

+### Stage 1: train with fully visible and invisible jersey number (invisible as number 00/ Upper 11 as 11)
-In general, the first model outperformed with 85% accuracy (using transfer learning setup with convnext_tiny)
+The first stage model trained reached 85% accuracy (using transfer learning setup with convnext_tiny)

 *I made the model focus more on the jersey numbers by cropping out 20% from the bottom and 5% from the top of each extracted frame when separating the labels from the video for training.
 In the full pipeline, I also applied the same cropping ratio before sending the image to the model for prediction.*
 Results of the first model checkpoint using transfer learning setup with convnext_tiny

 Val Accuracy
 <img width="1838" height="870" alt="val-acc" src="https://github.com/user-attachments/assets/be727960-a4fb-43c8-8229-495c625e7453" />

+### Stage 2: train with fully visible + partial visible jersey number

 After that, I further fine-tuned the model using a dataset that also included partial-visible samples.

 *Between reducing samples (adjusting the data distribution) and reducing weights (adjusting the loss function or gradient impact), I chose to reduce the partial samples by setting a 3–7 sampling ratio so the model would place less emphasis on partial cases.
 I also used a smaller learning rate to let the model gradually adapt to the more challenging patterns.
-However, the results were : the VIS accuracy did not even reach 80%, and the PAR accuracy was only around 40%.*
+However, the results were: the VIS accuracy did not even reach 80%, and the PAR accuracy was only around 40%.*

 Val Accuracy
 <img width="1852" height="891" alt="val-acc finetune" src="https://github.com/user-attachments/assets/ac738c3e-386c-4063-8f98-0067b6b4a654" />